 This page is about Zantac liver cancer lawsuits.
 Liver cancer is one of just five types of cancer to survive in the Zantac MDL class action lawsuit. lawsuits.
 Our lawyers’ take on the Zantac lawsuit is that proving the defendants were negligent will be the easiest part of a trial.
 The harder part is marshaling the scientific evidence to convince the judge your case has the merit to get to a jury.

 In 2018, product quality testing revealed that the popular antacid drug Zantac (ranitidine) contained extremely high levels of a chemical called NDMA, a known human carcinogen.
-This alarming discovery provoked a nationwide recalled of Zantac followed by a wave of Zantac cancer lawsuits.
-The Zantac lawsuits have been combined into a MDL and the opening round of bellwether trials are set for January 2023.
+This alarming discovery provoked a nationwide recall of Zantac followed by a wave of Zantac cancer lawsuits.
+The Zantac lawsuits have been combined into an MDL and the opening round of bellwether trials are set for January 2023.

 The research motivated by the Zantac recall has pinpointed 5 specific types of cancer (all related to the gastrointestinal system) that can be linked to NDMA in Zantac with reliable evidence.
 Liver cancer is one of this group of 5 “Zantac cancers.”
 Based on expert witness opinions and clinical studies, there seems to be very strong causation evidence supporting a link between Zantac and liver cancer.
-This evidence will show that individuals who used ranitidine on a regular basis for an extended period of time (at least 1 year) displayed higher rates of liver cancer compared to a control group of individuals using other antacid drugs.
+This evidence will show that individuals who used ranitidine regularly for an extended period (at least 1 year) displayed higher rates of liver cancer compared to a control group of individuals using other antacid drugs.

 Of the 5 “Zantac cancers” listed above, liver cancer seems to have the most equivocal evidence of causation appears to be the strongest for liver cancer.
 The primary evidence for linking liver cancer to Zantac use comes from the December 2020 study by Gerald McGwin published in the journal Cancers and titled: The Association Between Ranitidine Use and Gastrointestinal Cancers (the “McGwin Study”).